Mary of York, daughter of King Edward IV of England

 Mary had two half-brothers from her mother’s first marriage to Sir John Grey of Groby:

 Mary was raised with her elder sister Elizabeth, who was eighteen months older, at Sheen Palace in Surrey, England under the supervision of their governess Lady Margery Berners, wife of John Bourchier, 1st Baron Berners, a great-grandson of King Edward III.
 It was the tradition that royal children were brought up away from London and the court for their safety and health.
-Occasionally, Elizabeth and Mary, who were the two eldest children of King Edward IV, were called to the court, where they were present at the festivities and during state visits.
+Occasionally, Elizabeth and Mary, the two eldest children of King Edward IV, were called to the court, where they were present at the festivities and during state visits.

 In October 1470, thanks to Richard Neville, 16th Earl of Warwick, known as “The Kingmaker,” switching from the Yorkist faction to the Lancastrian faction, King Henry VI from the House of Lancaster was restored to the throne.
 King Edward IV and his brother Richard, Duke of Gloucester (the future Richard III) fled to Flanders, part of Burgundy, where their sister Margaret of York was married to Charles I the Bold, Duke of Burgundy.
 Three-year-old Mary went into sanctuary at Westminster Abbey in London with her pregnant mother along with her older sister Elizabeth and her younger sister Cecily.
 While in sanctuary, Mary’s brother Edward (the future Edward V) was born.
 By April 1471, Mary’s father was back on the throne, and a month later King Henry VI was murdered in the Tower of London.